nodos-dev/nos-modules/README.md

 # Plugins

-This folder contains the plugins that will be distributed with MediaZ.
+This folder contains the plugins that will be distributed with Nodos.

 ## Build Instructions
 ```bash